MuthoniConcepta/Data_Scraping_Project/README.md

 ## Usage

-The data scraped from IMDb is available in the form of an R file added in my repository.
+The data scraped from IMDb is available in the form of an xls file added in my repository.
 You can use this dataset for your own analysis or projects.

 ## License